skydread1/portfolio/src/loicb/server/content/blog/testing-in-clojure.md

 ### Kaocha in terminal

-Before committing code, it's crucial to run all project tests to ensure new changes haven't broken existing functionality.
+Before committing code, it's crucial to run all project tests to ensure new changes haven't broken existing functionalities.

 I added a few other namespaces and some tests.